Geometric Structures on the Cochains of a Manifold: Applications to Surfaces

-The Whitney embedding of complex valued $1$-cochains into $T^* M \bigotimes \mathbb{C}$ induces an inner product on complex valued 1-cochains.
-For the remainder of this section, we work only with this inner product.
-We remark here that while the approximation theorems from Section \ref{sec:whitney} and \ref{sec:star} (using the Whitney inner product) involved real-valued forms and cochains, the proofs hold verbatim for complex coefficients as well.
+Now, for any triangulation $K$, by embedding complex valued $1$-cochains into $T^* M \bigotimes \mathbb{C}$ via the Whitney embedding, we obtain the induced Whitney inner product on complex valued $1$-cochains.
+For the remainder of this section, we work only with this Whitney inner product.
+We remark here that while the approximation theorems from section~\ref{sec:whitney} and ~\ref{sec:star} (using the Whitney inner product) involved real-valued forms and cochains, the proofs follow verbatim for complex coefficients as well.

-First we prove the following
+First we prove the following: